 The example I gave above of my mistaken loan payments was an honest mistake.

-Outright stealing is not the norm.
+Embezzlement, or outright stealing, is certainly not the norm.
 However, there are plenty of examples of property management companies that have defrauded their owners.
+One article presents some worrying statistics:

-Just do a google search for “property manager embezzling”.
+Just do a google search for “property management embezzlement”.
 You will see dozens of article about a property managers getting busted for embezzling money from their owners.

-There are two ways that property managers can steal from their owners.
+There are two primary ways that a property managers can steal from their owners.

 Pocketing Income Not Reported to the Owner

-The first way is to pocket income that is not reported to the owner.
+The first way to commit property management embezzlement is to pocket income that is not reported to the owner.
 For example, they can under report the rent they collect.
 This is where an audit of your books every now and then can make sense.
 You should be getting copies of the lease and the ledger.

 In so doing, you can compare the lease to rental collections that are shown on the ledger.
 If there is a discrepancy, start asking questions.
 Compare those to what is reported on the monthly statements.